There’s a certain type of person who always sounds on the brink of something impressive, but somehow never actually gets anywhere.

 2. They spend excessive time perfecting their vision board.

 While visualisation can be a powerful tool, these people often get stuck in the planning phase.
 They meticulously craft vision boards or detailed plans but fail to take the first step towards their goals.
-This excessive focus on visuals becomes a form of procrastination, preventing actual progress.
+The excessive focus on visuals becomes a form of procrastination, preventing actual progress.

 3. They obsess over finding the “perfect” time to start.